oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 However, if you want to configure SuiteCloud Unit Testing manually, do the following:

-1. Inside of your SDF project folder, create a `src` folder.
+1. Inside of your SuiteCloud project folder, create a `src` folder.
 2. Move your project files inside of the `src` folder.
-3. To initialize the NPM package, from the root of your SDF project folder, run `npm init`.
+3. To initialize the NPM package, from the root of your SuiteCloud project folder, run `npm init`.
->💡 A `package.json` file is created in your SDF project folder.
+>💡 A `package.json` file is created in your SuiteCloud project folder.
 4. In your `package.json` file, add the following code:
     ```json
     {